KorayEmreSenel/BAReactCourse/README.md

-This basic app made as a part of course, use 'npm start' to run the project.
+This basic app made as a part of Bilge Adam Web Development with React course, use 'npm start' to run the project.